yoannisj/sass-vars/Readme.md

 - `encoding`: (string) what encoding to use to read file's content.
 Defaults to 'utf8'.

 - `unquoteColors` (bool) whether to unquote color values in the sass variable declaration.
 Defaults to `true`.

+- `unquoteNumbers` (bool) whether to unquote number values (length, angle & time) in the sass variable declaration.
+Deaults to `true`.